 What Are Class 1 and Class 2 Pipes?

 According to the International Maritime Organization (IMO), Class 1 pipes are typically needed for substances that can cause corrosion.
-Class 2 pipes, on the other hand, can also handle corrosive materials, but extra precautions are taken to prevent leaks and minimize any potential harm if a leak does occur.
+Class 2 pipes can handle corrosive materials, but they require extra precautions to prevent leaks and reduce possible harm.

 These precautions might include using pipe ducts, shields, or screens to contain leaks and prevent damage to nearby areas.
 Class 3 pipes are not suitable for use with corrosive substances.
-When selecting materials for piping systems that will carry corrosive substances, special attention must be given to ensure they are suitable for the task.
+Engineers must carefully select materials for piping systems that handle corrosive substances to ensure proper suitability.

 What Are The International Standards for Piping?